AustroMelee/avatar-battle-arena/docs/SIMULATOR_MECHANICS.md

 ## Overview

-The Avatar Battle Arena is a sophisticated turn-based battle simulator featuring advanced AI, narrative systems, and complex battle mechanics.
+The Avatar Battle Arena is a sophisticated turn-based battle simulator featuring advanced AI, narrative systems, and complex battle mechanics with optimized battle flow.
 This document provides a comprehensive overview of all implemented systems, their architecture, and completion status.

 ## 🏗️ Core Architecture